plone/documentation/develop/addons/components/genericsetup.rst

   Since Products.GenericSetup 1.7.6 this works fine.
   To run the upgrade step only when upgrading from a specific version, use that version's number.

-* The optional *sortkey* can be used to indicate the order in which upgrade steps are run.
+* The optional ``sortkey`` can be used to indicate the order in which upgrade steps from the same source to destination are run.

 Add upgrade code